 - Have a strategic partner.
 Every business needs support to find optimal funding and provide the right services.

 Benetrends is a leader in offering unique funding solutions that leverage an entrepreneur’s 401(k) or IRA assets to fund or expand a business.
-We also offer business services including retirement plan management, payroll management, and credit card processing.
+We also offer business services including retirement plan management, and credit card processing.
 To learn more about how Benetrends can support your business planning, check out our Resource Center.